epfl-systemf/JumboTrace/README.md

 - All the class files provided as input to the instrumenter must be compiler with the debug flag (`javac -g`).
 Otherwise the instrumeter will not find enough information in the program to work properly).
 - The program for which we want to generate a trace should never exit by calling `System.exit`, otherwise the instructions that write the JSON trace will not be executed.
+WILL BE FIXED (hopefully...)
 - The `toString` method of the objects manipulated by the program should not have side effects.
 If they do, the behaviour of the program may be modified by the calls to `toString` performed by the instrumented bytecode.
 - The program should not contain a class named `___JumboTracer___`.